Hgoatly/downham_and_finch/README.md

 - Original tablet wireframes from 04/04/21 can be found <a href="static/wireframes/downham-and-finch-tablet-wireframes.pdf" target="_blank">here.</a>

 - Original mobile wireframes from 04/04/21 can be found <a href="static/wireframes/downham-and-finch-mobile-wireframes.pdf" target="_blank">here.</a>

+### Features:

+#### Mobile Design Features:

+The Downham and Finch website follows the principles of mobile-first, responsive design.
+With this in mind, the following features on the mobile site differ from those on larger screens.

+- The navbar has been collapsed, and is accessed by clicking on the 'hamburger' icon in the top left hand corner of the screen.
+When the 'hamburger' icon is clicked, the 'All Products', 'Face Masks', 'Pet Products' and 'bags' links are displayed, as well as a 'home' link.

+- The Search box has been replaced by an icon, which displays a search box when clicked.

+- The 'Search', 'About', 'My Account' and 'Basket' icons have had their padding reduced, so that they fit on one line.

+- The product images on the products page are displayed one per row, in order to make best use of space, and to be visually appealing.

+#### Tablet Design Features:

+The tablet design has most of the same features as the mobile site, except those detailed below:

+- The products are displayed two products per row, rather than 4 on the desktop site, and 1 on the mobile site.

+#### Desktop Design Features:

+The desktop design has some of the same features as the obile and tablet versions.
+The differences are detailed below:

+- The fixed navbar is not collapsed, and spans the width of the page.

+- Products on the products page are displayed with 4 products per row.

+#### Interactive Features:

+The Downham and Finch website has been built around the principles of CRUD (Create, Read, Update, Delete), and all of these actionscan be taken on the site:

+- **Register**: The site visitor can add their details to open an account on the site.
+- **Login**: The site visitor can login to the site if they are an existing user.
+- **Contact**: Any User can contact the site owner by email.
+- **Sort**: Any user can sort the products by price, name or category.
+- **Search**: Any user can search the site using keywords.
+- **Checkout**: Any user can make a secure purchase using Stripe.
+- **Add Product**: The superusers(Admin) can add products to the database.
+- **Edit Product**: The superuser(Admin) can edit products that are already in the database.
+- **Delete Product**: The superuser(Admin) can delete products that are already in the database.
+- **Edit Content**: The superuser(Admin) can edit the content on the 'About' page.
+- **Add Blog**: The superuser(Admin) can add a post to the 'Blog page'.
+- **Edit Blog**: The superuser(Admin) can edit a blog post.
+- **Delete Blog**: The superuser(Admin) can delete a blog post.
+- **Add Faq**: The superuser(Admin) can add a Faq.
+- **Edit Faq**: The superuser(Admin) can edit a Faq.
+- **Delete Faq**: The superuser(Admin) can delete a Faq.
+- **Add Review**: A logged in and registered user can add a review.
+- **Delete Review**: The superuser(Admin) can delete a review.

 ## Technologies used: